gecko0307/dagon/doc/Render Pipeline Overview.md

 ### Pipeline

 Render pipeline is a heart of any 3D visualization.
 Pipeline describes the sequence of operations for transforming 3D data into a 2D image displayed on a screen.
 It is typically divided into several conceptual stages, involving both CPU and GPU processing.
 In Dagon, "pipeline" term refers to `dagon.render.pipeline.Pipeline` class, an abstraction that manages a sequence of `RenderPass` objects.
 A pass binds a render target, a shader with corresponding parameters, prepares a `GraphicsState` structure and finally makes a series of draw calls for a certain subset of entities in the scene.
+Each pass groups objects by their function in the rendering domain.

 Dagon features a hybrid renderer that combines both deferred (see below) and forward pipelines.
 There is also an alternative simple renderer for NPR, retro and casual-styled graphics.

 ### Deferred Rendering

 Deferred rendering is one of the two major techniques in rasterization.
 It breaks rendering into two main phases - geometry pass and light pass.
 First all visible geometry is rasterized into a set of fragment attribute buffers (often collectively called a G-buffer), which include depth buffer, normal buffer, color buffer, etc. Then a desired number of light volumes are rasterized into a final radiance buffer.
 A light shader calculates radiance for a given fragment based on light's properties and G-buffer values corresponding to that fragment.

 Deferred rendering has the following advantages over forward rendering:
 * No hardcoded limit on light number.
 Usually the number of lights is limited only by GPU fillrate, not some fixed maximum.